FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

-I talked with Zhonghao, Eric, Ahaan during class time in lab1.
+I worked with Zhonghao, Eric, Ahaan during class time in lab1.
 My friend Yitong helped me with the video and gave me some feedback for the interaction.

 # Staging Interaction, Part 2